MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 ### Overview of the Evergreen distribution mode

-In the _Evergreen_ distribution mode, clients receive the latest WebView2 Runtime by __.
+In the _Evergreen_ distribution mode, clients automatically are updated with the latest WebView2 Runtime.

 The benefit of the Evergreen WebView2 Runtime approach is that the WebView2 runtime can be shared by all WebView2 apps on the user's system, thus saving disk space for the user.